mosesf1/M168/README.md

 ### Model Notes

 The Isolation Forest model is trained on the feature matrix only, typically using legitimate transactions only from the training set so that the model learns normal transaction behavior.
 After fitting, the notebook computes anomaly scores on the test set and classifies the most anomalous transactions as fraud using a quantile-based threshold.
 Fraud labels are never used during training and are reserved only for post-hoc evaluation.

-## Notes
-- The notebook is currently configured for Google Colab through `drive.mount()`.
-- If running outside Colab, remove or modify the Google Drive mounting cells.